MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin.md

 ## Dual-write overview

-If you plan to implement Intelligent Order Management with finance and operations apps such as Supply Chain Management, Commerce, or Finance, you'll need to configure dual-write.
+If you plan to implement Intelligent Order Management with finance and operations apps such as Supply Chain Management, Commerce, or Finance, you need to configure dual-write.
 To learn about dual-write, see [Dual-write overview](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview).